mdn/translated-content-de/files/de/web/events/creating_and_triggering_events/index.md

 form.addEventListener("awesome", (e) => console.log(e.detail.text()));

 textarea.addEventListener("input", function () {
-  // Erstellen und Auslösen/Auslösen eines Ereignisses im Handumdrehen
+  // Create and dispatch/trigger an event on the fly
-  // Hinweis: Optional haben wir auch den "function expression" (anstelle des "arrow function expression") genutzt, sodass "this" das Element repräsentiert this.dispatchEvent(
+  // Note: Optionally, we've also leveraged the "function expression" (instead of the "arrow function expression") so "this" will represent the element this.dispatchEvent(
     new CustomEvent("awesome", {
       bubbles: true,